 Oh yeah, it’s like that.
-The whole concept of "me time" pisses me the f-ck off.
+The whole concept of “me time” pisses me off.
 Y’all, if a mum is burnt out from everyday life she does NOT need a pat on the head and a pedicure, she needs HELP.
 Like legitimate help.
 Not the kind where someone else takes out the trash and then hounds the hell out of her until she says thank you and treats the person like a patron saint.

 Oh yes, people of the internet, today we’re going to talk about “me time” and why it is the stupidest thing on the planet.
 It’s not so much the term “me time” that gets under my skin, but the thought that merely giving a mother an hour or two to ignore her problems only to come home to the same amount, if not MORE, sh-t for her to do is asinine.
 You want to help a mum be less overwhelmed and happier?
 Do some of her dishes/laundry/cooking/child-wrangling.
 Every.
 Damn.
 Day.